mrseeker/mesh-transformer-jax/howto_finetune.md

 9. Follow [this guide](https://cloud.google.com/tpu/docs/jax-quickstart-tpu-vm) up to and including the step **"Connect to your Cloud TPU VM"**.

+Note that you need to use v2-alpha as the TPU software

 At this point you should have remote access to the TPU VM!

 10. In the new VM terminal, type `git clone https://github.com/kingoflolz/mesh-transformer-jax` (or, preferably, your own fork, after pushing the config and index files)

+NEW: Start a virtual environment!

 11. Move to the new directory with `cd mesh-transformer-jax` and run `pip install -r requirements.txt`.
 Since the requirements.txt file doesn't pin the exact jax version required for finetuning, run `pip install jax==0.2.12` and you'll be all set.
 NEW: